 Remember that you’re dealing with a public system with limited resources.
 Yes, your kid deserves support, but you’re still going to come up against wait-lists and unavailable programs.
 Deschênes says there’s usually a reality check of sorts that happens once parents have a private assessment done and are handed a list of remediations in the final report.
 “You’re the client.
 Of course the psychologist is going to put all sorts of things in there that could help,” he says.
 But when the school can’t deliver everything on the list, there’s naturally a letdown.
 Focus on what is available, and keep in mind that the support your kid needs may not end at the IEP.
 You might consider private, specialized tutoring or group programs with other kids with learning disabilities that can help improve your kid’s mental health and self-esteem

-Common accommodations for learning disabilities
+Common accommodations for kids with learning disabilities

 * Extra time for completing assignments or tests